neha-viswanathan/cmpe273-assignment1/README.md

 Achieved Outcome:
-Was able to successfully generate trade ID on the server side.
-But was unable to retrieve it to client side.
-Thus, unable to test the rest of the code.
+1. Able to successfully generate trade ID on the server side, along with number of stocks and unvested amount for each stock.
+The total unvested amount also is returned.
+2. With returned tradeID, the portfolio information was also returned.

+To run:
+go run yahFinServer.go
+1. go run yahFinClient.go FB:50,IBM:50 5000
+Returns tradeID xxxx
+2. go run yahFinClient.go xxxx
+Returns portfolio information